Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Simulation Evaluation

 \subsection{Performance of Reciprocal Features}

-Fig. \ref{Gad_nmse} compares the NMSE performance of the four algorithms during adaption stage in E2.
+Fig. \ref{Gad_nmse} compares the NMSE performance of the four algorithms during the adaption stage in E2.
 Since the direct algorithm has no adaptation phase, it is set as a fixed value for its test results.
 The results show that the algorithms based on transfer learning and meta-learning are better than the direct and joint dataset algorithms.
-The NMSE of the joint dataset algorithm increases with the number of iterations $G_{Ad}$.
-This is due to the fact that in the joint dataset, the number of data samples in E2 is much larger than that in E1, so the over-fitting occurs during the training process, and its test performance is still better than that of the direct algorithm.
-This result shows that it is necessary to add datasets under new scenarios to the test dataset to improve the performance of the model in new scenarios.
+The NMSE of the joint dataset algorithm increases with the number of epochs.
+In the joint dataset, the number of data samples of E2 is much larger than that of E1, and overfitting occurred during the training process.
+In addition, the distribution of data samples in different environments is too different, so its test performance is weaker than the direct algorithm.
+This result suggests that it is necessary to skillfully utilize a small number of datasets in new environments, rather than simply superimposing the data directly.
 In addition, the meta-learning algorithm is significantly better than the DTL algorithm.

 Fig. \ref{Nad_nmse} compares the influence of the number of adaptation dataset samples $N_{Ad}$ on the performance of the four algorithms.
 Since the direct algorithm does not use the adaptation dataset in the new environments, it is assumed that the performance of the algorithm under different sample numbers is consistent.
-When the number of samples $N_{Ad}=1000$, since the data in the new environment in the joint dataset only accounts for $1000/41000$ of the total data, the resulting over fitting reaction makes the performance of the joint dataset algorithm is even worse than that of the direct algorithm.
+When the number of samples $N_{Ad}=4000$, since the data in the new environment in the joint dataset only accounts for $4000/41000$ of the total data, the resulting overfitting reaction makes the performance of the joint dataset algorithm is even worse than that of the direct algorithm.
 Overall, the meta-learning and DTL algorithms can achieve better performance than the two benchmarks with a smaller number of samples, and the performance of the meta-learning algorithm is better than that of the DTL algorithm.